Frequently asked questions

 What should I bring to my appointment?

-Please bring your insurance card or the name of your private health insurance provider.
+Just your insurance card – or the name of your private insurance provider.

 What is ArztDirekt?

-ArztDirekt is a secure online platform that allows you to easily book appointments, receive documents, and connect digitally with our practice — without any paperwork.
-You’ll also need the app to take part in video consultations.
+ArztDirekt is a secure online platform where you can book appointments, get documents, and connect with us digitally – no paperwork needed.
+You’ll also need it if you want to join a video consultation.

 Is online booking safe?